-Yes.
-Babies can be screened up to 12 months of age for all the conditions except CF (only up to 8 weeks of age).
-If you have any concerns about the tests, please discuss them with your health professional.
+If you change your mind, babies can be screened up to 12 months of age for all the conditions except for CF (only up to eight weeks of age).
+If you have any concerns about the tests please discuss them with your health professional.

 Most babies will have normal results indicating that it is unlikely that they have any of the conditions.
-A small number of babies will screen positive for 1 of the conditions.
-This does not mean they have the condition but they are more likely to have it.
-They will be referred to a specialist for further tests.
+A small number of babies will be found to have one of the conditions and they will be referred for specialist treatment.
+Some babies will need some further tests.